 (g) The land use that results in the rendering impervious of more than 15% or 2,500 square feet of any lot or parcel, whichever is greater, unless a system for artificial recharge of precipitation is approved that will not result in the degradation of groundwater quality.

-§ 300-16.8 Uses by special permit from Board of Appeals.
+§ 300-10.3.7Uses by special permit from Board of Appeals.

 A. In addition to those uses otherwise permitted by this Article, and not otherwise prohibited by this Bylaw, the following uses may be permitted in the Aquifer Protection District by special permit from the Board of Appeals in accordance with Article 14 and any additional conditions specified hereunder: